sirjeff/larablog/Install_and_Setup.md

 5. Run your web server

    To keep things simple.
 You can launch the built in server:

    `php artisan serve`

-fromt within your project directory.
+   from within your project directory.

    This will start a web server on port 8000

-If you want to set up your on web server or run a virtual host in Apache see the notes in the ["Other bits and pieces"](#Other-bits-and-pieces) section
+   If you want to set up your on web server or run a virtual host in Apache.
+   See the notes in the ["Other bits and pieces"](#Other-bits-and-pieces) section

 6. View your blog

    In your browser go to http://127.0.0.1:8000

 7. Sign in as admin

    Sign-in with admin details:

    user: admin@madeup.domain.co.nz

    password: password

+> Note: There is no current 'change password' option.
+For now you have to modify this via the database.
+However, you could register a new account via the blog register feature.
+Once done you could modify the role for that user in the database from "2" to "1"

 ## Other-bits-and-pieces

+### Where stuff is

+Firstly modify the basics in the blog.
+Log in as admin and go to the 'configuration' page.

+Styles and Images are in the "public" directory.

+The HTML for each page are blade files (part of the Laravel framework) in the "resources/views" directory.

+The logic for the blog is mostly kept in the "app" directory.
+I would recommend not making changes here.
+Use the "Watch" button to keep up-to-date with changes.
+The logic will be changing to add new features and fix old ones.

 ### Basic Apache Virtual Host setup